Outcomes and Winner

 Journalism and climate: Celebrating the 2025 Climate Change Communication Award winners

-of The Guardian and Pilita Clark of the Financial Times are the winners of the 2025 edition of the award established by the Euro-Mediterranean Center on Climate Change, and named after Rebecca Balestra.
-The two journalists will be awarded by Giulio Boccaletti, Scientific Director of CMCC, during the opening of the Festival for the Earth in Turin on the morning of October 16 at Castello del Valentino.
-A public event with scientists, journalists, and science communicators where issues related to climate change reporting will be discussed, featuring special mentions for Giulia Bassetto (Will Media), Matteo Civillini (Climate Home News), Nicola Lagioia, and Paolo Benini (Lucy sulla cultura).
+Damian Carrington of The Guardian and Pilita Clark of the Financial Times were the winners of the 2025 edition of the award established by the Euro-Mediterranean Center on Climate Change, and named after Rebecca Ballestra.
+The two journalists were awarded by Giulio Boccaletti, Scientific Director of CMCC, during the opening of the Festival for the Earth in Turin on the morning of October 16 at Castello del Valentino.
+A public event with scientists, journalists, and science communicators where issues related to climate change reporting were discussed, featuring special mentions for Giulia Bassetto (Will Media), Matteo Civillini (Climate Home News), Nicola Lagioia, and Paolo Benini (Lucy sulla cultura).

-The winners of the 2025 edition are Damian Carrington and Pilita Clark.
+The winners of the 2025 edition were Damian Carrington and Pilita Clark.

 Damian Carrington has worked at The Guardian since 2008, specializing in environmental journalism through analyses and investigations that explore the links between environmental systems, human societies, and decision-making based on scientific fundamentals.